PfizerRD/autoSphinxTemplate/README.md

 │   ├── Dockerfile
 │   ├── requirements.txt
 │   └── sphinxConfig.yml
-├── pythonScripts (can be renamed)
-│   ├── file_1.py
+├── pythonScripts (can be renamed or more can folders can be also added) │   ├── file_1.py
 │   ├── file_2.py
 │   ├── ...